experience on our website. If you continue, we'll assume that you are happy to receive

 The number of trains that arrive on time has risen dramatically since we took over the running of Britain's railway in October 2002

-The Public Performance Measure (PPM) shows the percentage of trains which arrive at their destination on time.
+The public performance measure (PPM) shows the percentage of trains which arrive at their terminating station on time.

-The table below shows the average Public Performance Measure for Britain as a whole and by train operating company.
-The moving annual average (MAA) is calculated over the 365 days to 27 April 2013.
+The table below shows the average PPM for Britain as a whole and by train operating company.
+The moving annual average is calculated over the 365 days to 12 November.

 A breakdown of each operator's performance, known as sub-operator PPM, is available to download: